czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

     - Old languages that give special meanings to column numbers → fixed-format
     - This distinction is trivial today since the vast majority of modern languages are free-format
       - Good style still dictates that newlines are needed to indicate the structure of the program
-      - This styling is sometimes incorporated into the formal part of a language’s definition (Python)
+      - This styling is sometimes incorporated into the formal part of a language's definition (Python)
 - Other grammar forms
   - EBNF - extended BNF
     - Can add metasymbols to BNF to address common patterns of language definition